 We have surveyed our current students about their COVID-19 experience this Spring and we have analyzed that data to inform our decision-making.
 Our survey results confirmed that about 1/3 of our undergraduate students had never taken an online or hybrid course prior to the Spring 2020 pivot to remote education.
 Our graduate students were better prepared for online education, with about 80% having previously taken online or hybrid courses.
 56% of the undergraduate students and 44% of the graduate students responded that they would access onboarding content if it were available to them.
 This data confirms that just as we are preparing our faculty for an increased number of online/hybrid/remote offerings and for another possible pivot to online, we also need to prepare our students.
-We are, therefore, planning onboarding materials to assist our students.
+We have, therefore, created onboarding materials to assist our students.
+These are available in every student's Blackboard account under Fall 20 Student Online Learning Orientation.